Trout Fishing Guide: Complete Guide to Catching Rainbow, Brown, Brook, and Lake Trout

 Worms

-Nightcrawlers and red worms catch every major trout species.
-Use a small piece of worm on a size 8–12 hook and drift it naturally through current or fish it under a float.
+Nightcrawlers and red worms tempt every trout that swims.
+Thread a small piece onto a size 8 to 12 hook and drift it through the current, or suspend it under a float.

 Minnows

-Minnows are especially effective for brown trout, lake trout, and larger rainbow trout.
-Hook them through the lips when casting or through the back when fishing under a bobber.
+Brown trout, lake trout, and big rainbows all have a weakness for minnows.
+Hook them through the lips for casting, or through the back when you are fishing under a bobber.

 Salmon Eggs

-📌 Quick Recap: Spinners, spoons, worms, salmon eggs, nymphs, and streamers are all proven trout catchers.
+Quick recap: Spinners, spoons, worms, salmon eggs, nymphs, and streamers all put trout in the net.
+Pick the one that fits the water in front of you.

 Rainbow Trout Fishing Tips

-Rainbow trout prefer cool, oxygen-rich water and often hold in riffles, runs, pool tailouts, and areas with moderate current.
+These rainbow trout fishing tips start with location.
+Rainbows like cool, oxygen-rich water and hold in riffles, runs, pool tailouts, and stretches with moderate current.

 Brown Trout Fishing Tips

-Look for brown trout near deep pools, undercut banks, fallen trees, boulders, and shaded cover.
+Look for them tucked against deep pools, undercut banks, fallen trees, boulders, and anywhere shade breaks up the light.

 Brook Trout Fishing Tips